View Categories

 Now, users will see the option to log in using their Google account.

-You can customize the login message with anything you want through Advance Settings.
+You can customize the login message with anything you want through Advanced Settings.

 Step 5: Test Google Login